andrewstarritt/quaternion/README.md

 quaternion will have no obvious interpretation  with respect to the matrix.

-Matrices have 9 degrees of freedom while quaternions have only 4.
+Matrices have 9 degrees of freedom while quaternions have only 4, and rotation quaternions have effectivly only 3.
 This is why only rotation matrices can be sensibly converted to a meaningfull quaternion number.

-__Note:__ neither the Quaternion(matrix=...) constructor nor the matrix() method attempt to valid or normalise the input values.
+__Note:__ neither the Quaternion(matrix=...) constructor nor the matrix() method attempt to validate or normalise the input values.
-They just run the algorithm "AS IS".
+They just run the algorithms <span style='color:#4060A0'>__"AS IS"__</span>.

 ## <a name = "qnarray"/><span style='color:#00c000'>quaternon array</span>